Digital Siege: Internet Cuts Become Favored Tool of Regimes

 Around the world, shutting down the internet has become an increasingly popular tactic of repressive and authoritarian regimes and some illiberal democracies.
 Digital rights groups say governments use them to stifle dissent, silence opposition voices or cover up human rights abuses, raising concerns about restricting freedom of speech.

 Regimes often cut online access in response to protests or civil unrest, particularly around elections, as they try to keep their grip on power by restricting the flow of information, researchers say.
-It's the digital equivalent of seizing control of the local TV and radio station that was part of the pre-internet playbook for despots and rebels.
+It's the digital equivalent of seizing control of the local TV and radio station that was part of the pre-internet playbook for despots.

 “Internet shutdowns have been massively underreported or misreported over the years,” said Alp Toker, founder of internet monitoring organization Netblocks.
 The world is “starting to realize what’s happening," as documenting efforts like his expand, he said.